 As a high school student, you have a number of options as part of Clark State's Early College Programs.
 Many high school students are able to earn college credit before they attend Clark State.
-Students who have participated in Post-Secondary Enrollment Option (PSEO) Program, College in the Classroom, dual enrollment classes, Seniors to Sophomores, attended a JVS or career center, earned high scores on the ACT/SAT or have relevant work experience or military training may already have college credit at Clark State.
+Students who have participated in Post-Secondary Enrollment Option (PSEO) Program, College in the Classroom, Tech Prep, attended a JVS or career center, earned high scores on an AP exam or have relevant work experience or military training may already have college credit at Clark State.
 Some of these programs may not be available at your high school, so you should speak with your guidance counselor to learn which programs are available to you.

 High school graduates from the following career technical schools may qualify for advanced standing at Clark State: